ALERT: Instruction moves to distance and online learning. School phone lines and emails remain open for communication with families.

 The intent of this policy is to strengthen First Nations, Métis, and Inuit student academic achievement in learning environments that are equitable, culturally responsive and meaningful.
 This policy also supports the belief that the inclusion of First Nations, Métis, and Inuit perspectives and knowledge will benefit all students.

-The Board acknowledges and respects Treaty 6 territory on which the Edmonton Public School District resides and recognizes and celebrates the history and significance of this land and the people who came before us.
+The Board acknowledges and respects Treaty 6 territory on which the Edmonton Public School Division resides and recognizes and celebrates the history and significance of this land and the people who came before us.
 The Board acknowledges that we are all Treaty people and that Treaty 6 signifies the ongoing agreement and relationship among Treaty people living together on this land.

 The Board confirms its commitment and role in actively supporting truth and reconciliation and recognizes that working towards this vision is for the benefit of students, staff and the community.